nd-crane/trusted_ke/evaluations/README.md

 Automatic Evaluations may be easily recreated with the scripts available in the [automatic evaluations folder](automatic), and are transcribed in [automatic/README.md](automatic/README.md)

 ## Manual Evaluation (ME)
-The manual evaluation is done by a domain expert who will evaluate the tool's output and the gold standard data, regarding Relation Extraction (RE) tasks.
+The manual evaluation is done by a domain expert who evaluates the tool's output, regarding Relation Extraction (RE) tasks.

 Manual evaluations are saved in the [manual_evaluations folder](manual), and are summarized in [manual/README.md](manual/README.md).